Pareto principle 80/20 rule: prioritize for teams

 Decision making

-The Pareto principle can help you to make the best decisions during the problem-solving process.
-When there are many different causes to one problem, the Pareto principle can help you prioritize solutions.
-Here are a few steps to how this works:
+The Pareto principle can strengthen your decision-making process when solving complex problems.
+When there are many causes of a single problem, the Pareto principle can help you prioritize solutions.
+Here are a few steps on how this works:

 1. Identify the problems that your team is experiencing.
-These are the problems that you're trying to find a solution to within this decision making process.
+These are the problems you're trying to solve in this decision-making process.

 2. Identify the causes of these problems.
 Using a tool like the 5 Whys process, find all of the causes of the problems you're trying to solve.

 3. Categorize your problems into similar groups.
 If some of the causes of the problems you're trying to solve can fall into similar categories, use this as an opportunity to group them together.
-This can help you decide if one solution can resolve multiple issues.
+This can help you decide whether a single solution can resolve multiple issues.

-4. Assign a value to each of these problems based on the impact to the business.
+4. Use data-driven decision-making to assign a value to each of these problems based on the impact on the business.
 The value can be as simple as a number between 1-10, or actual monetary value to indicate the importance.

 Create a prioritization matrix template